Using the right pre-treatment for wastewater compliance

 Regulators also require that pre-treatment solutions are regularly serviced and maintained.
 Cleanawater provides maintenance and servicing contracts as part of our offering to customers.
 This helps to preserve the performance of your oil separator.
 It is an important aspect of compliance and responsible environmental care.

-Talk to Cleanawater for expert advice
+Talk to Cleanawater for expert advice on how to prevent grease

 Contact Cleanawater for all your oil water separator needs.
-We have more than 20 years of experience and can advise you on the best solution for your business.
+We can help you understand how passive grease traps work, and provide helpful advice on why oil water separators may be the better choice.
+With more than 20 years of experience, we’lll help you find the the best solution for your business.
+Contact Cleanawater to find out more.

 Paul Propadalo